 What is moxibustion used for?

-In traditional Chinese medicine, moxibustion is used on people who have a cold or stagnant condition.
+In Chinese Medicine, moxibustion is used on people who have a cold or stagnant condition.
 The burning of moxa is believed to expel cold and warm the meridians, which leads to smoother flow of blood and qi.

 Are there any precautions I should be aware of?